UK Drone Operating Categories

 Qualification(s) Needed

-- A2 Certificate of Competency (A2 CofC) for the Open A2 Category (under 2 kg).
+- A2 Certificate of Competency (A2 CofC) is required to operate in the Open A2 (Near People) subcategory with UK2/C2 aircraft.

 Authorisation(s) Needed